Shopify SEO Tips: Push Shopify to its Limits!

 Shopify is a hosted service that runs on a massive infrastructure, including a powerful CDN and it uses caching heavily.
 That’s great: you’ve got the basics covered!

-But, like with any platform: if you clutter up your theme, upload oversized images, and install numerous Shopify apps, you can still grind your store to a halt.
+While Shopify is constantly working on improving storefront response times, —like with any platform— if you clutter up your theme, upload oversized images, and install numerous Shopify apps, you can still grind your store to a halt.